 Farhiya Hersi Ahmed is 33 years old and lives alone with seven children in Somalia.
-She has been part of the “Education 4 Sustainability” project by Norwegian Church Aid, and BRIGHT, which has enabled her to pay for her children’s education.
+She has been part of the “Education 4 Sustainability” project by Norwegian Church Aid and BRIGHT, which has enabled her to pay for her children’s education.

-In the disputed area between Somaliland and the Puntland region Farhiya Hersi Ahmed lives with her seven children in the settlement of Jilab for internally displaced persons (IDP).
-Surrounded by endless desert and mountains, Farhiya inhabits a small one room house she has divided into two with a fragile wall.
+In the disputed area between Somaliland and the Puntland region, Farhiya Hersi Ahmed lives with her seven children in the settlement of Jilab for internally displaced persons (IDP).
+Surrounded by endless desert and mountains, Farhiya inhabits a small one-room house she has divided into two with a fragile wall.

-When Farhiya’s first husband died 10 years ago she had no other choice but move to an IDP camp with her five children.
+When Farhiya’s first husband died 10 years ago she had no other choice but to move to an IDP camp with her five children.
 Today her second husband and father of two kids has recently divorced her, and she is alone with seven children from 3 to 17 years of age.
 They have lived in the Jilab settlement for the last seven years.

 Self-reliant Solar Entrepreneur